Negotiating the Best Hot Shot Rates Per Mile

 - Negotiate the best rates with confidence using the data you’ve gathered.

 If you know the rates in your area and what they have been in the past, you’ll understand what brokers and shippers are used to paying.
-You can also use this information to spot trends: are rates going up or down, or staying about the same?
+You can also use this information to spot trends — are rates going up or down or staying about the same?

-Use Truckstop to find hot shot loads.
+Use Truckstop to find hot shot loads

 Once you have your rates figured out and what you need to make your business work, use the Truckstop instant booking feature to book loads with brokers you already trust.
-Book It Now allows you to secure loads outside of normal business hours so you can book when it is most convenient for you.
+Book It Now allows you to secure loads outside of regular business hours so you can book when it is most convenient for you.
 The faster you secure loads, the more time you can spend on the road making money.

 No matter where you are with your hot shot trucking business and developing your hot shot rate sheet, Truckstop has the hot shot loads and booking tools you need for your business.
 Sign up for the Truckstop Load Board today to keep your trucks rolling!